lstefano71/DyalogHmonClient/memory-bank/progress.md

 - Project is now fully documented, including usage examples in [docs/hmon_to_otel_adapter.md](../docs/hmon_to_otel_adapter.md).

 ## Current status
+- Feature Brief #1 (Polly integration for connection retries) completed and documented.
 - Memory bank and TODOs reviewed and confirmed up to date.
+- Next: Implement and use typed, specific exceptions for error handling (Feature Brief #2).
 - Ready to begin implementation of adapter logic as per docs/hmon-to-otel-adapter-PRD.md and TODO-hmonadapter.md.

 ## Known issues
 - No adapter code implemented yet.

 ## Evolution of project decisions
+- Feature Brief #1: Adopted Polly for resilient connection retries in ServerConnection.cs as of 2025-07-17.
 - Project scope and context updated to focus on HMON-to-OTEL Adapter as of 2025-07-16.
 - Memory bank and TODOs reviewed and updated as of 2025-07-16 16:45 CEST.